LivHed/joel-adrian/README.md

 * The contact form is placed with no other content on the page to be easily accessed and also gives instructions that is easily understood so the users can contact Joel.
 * The resume pdf document is also embedded responsilvely in the My work page, to be easily overviewed.
 Under it it´s also possible to click on a link to be able to download it.
 * A custom scrollbar is added so the users can be able to scroll up and down the pages easy.
+* The hover effects is designed with a dark color to suit the users and the transition effect is set to feel smooth.
+* The fullwidth background image is suppose to remind the users what Joel is all about, a Stunt Performer with experience in the movie industry.
+The content scrolls infront of the image and it is the same on all pages to give a sense of familiarity and a recognizable design.

 (For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.)